IT25102319/OOP-prj-grp-160/User & Security/README.md

- Manages customer and staff accounts, including registration and secure access. admin logins and staff logins
+ Manages customer and staff accounts, including registration and secure access. user logins and profile editiing